-- Add garlic one clove of finely minced garlic with a little bit of thyme.
+- Add one clove of finely minced garlic with a little bit of thyme.

-- Saute until just fragrant and deglaze with about ¼ cup of brandy and scraping up all the good brown bits off the bottom of the pan.
+- Cook until just fragrant and deglaze with about ¼ cup of brandy, scraping up all the good brown bits off the bottom of the pan.

 - Add heavy whipping cream, creating a flavorful mushroom paste.

 - Set aside.